myminseok/vmware-docs/samples/nginx/README.md

 ```

 ## httpproxy-passthrough.yml
-it takes HTTPS connection but does not terminate TLS but forward to https backend. https://projectcontour.io/docs/v1.19.0/config/tls-termination/
+it takes HTTPS connection but does not terminate TLS but forward to https backend. https://projectcontour.io/docs/v1.19.0/config/tls-termination.
+- it works ClusterIP, NodePort service type of the backend